mediocregopher/gobdns/README.md

 ### Adding entries

-Once running, you can use the REST api to add and remove entries (TODO: hoping for an actual web console soon).
+Once running, you can use the REST api or the web console to add and remove entries.

-Assuming the REST interface is on `localhost:8080`:
+You can access the web console by going to the address specified by `--api-addr` (`localhost:8080` by default).

+Here are example curl calls for all the api methods:

 See all existing entries: